legion-labs/legion/docs/src/performance-analytics/value.md

 - One protocol
   * Structured events
-  * time series are not general enough
+  * Time series are not general enough
 - One data lake
-  * no loose files
+  * No loose files
 - One UI
   * High performance web user interface
   * Tight integration between the logs, metrics & traces